 Alsea Bay Estuary.
 Alsea Bay is designated as a Conservation Estuary, is one of only six estuaries in Oregon that is managed for conservation under the Coastal Zone Management Act, and does not have jetties at the ocean entrance.
 Recreational fishing and clamming are allowed in Alsea Bay and species present include cockles and purple varnish clams, softshell clams, and Dungeness crabs.
 There are two public boat launches at Alsea Bay, including the Port of Alsea boat launch and McKinley’s Marina.

-Species of Interest: Alsea Bay supports Green Sturgeon as well as a diversity of other species.

 Areas of Ecological Importance and Critical Habitat Designations: The east side of Alsea Bay has more than 400 acres of undisturbed marsh habitat and additional marsh habitat in the lower reaches of Drift Creek, a Forest Ecosystem Management Assessment Team (FEMAT)-designated key watershed.
 Additional tidal high marsh habitat that is recovering from previous grazing disturbance is found west of Barclay Meadows and east of Eckman Lake.
 The Bayview Oxbow has about 150 acres of diked former tidal marsh.
 Barclay meadows contains small areas of diked former tidal marsh.
 Bain Slough is a forested wetland located at River Mile 9 that has well-developed remnant tidal channels.
 A tidegate, ditching, and residential development all reduce tidal influences at Bain Slough, which was likely a spruce tidal swamp at one time.
 Alsea Bay has been identified as a Conservation Opportunity Area.

+Species of Interest: Alsea Bay supports green sturgeon, as well as a diversity of other species.

 Yachats River Estuary.
 Yachats River Estuary is about 40 acres, is a minor estuary, and is classified as a Conservation Estuary.
 The Yachats River Estuary is part of the Yachats River Area Conservation Opportunity Area.
 It is a designated Important Bird Area of Oregon and includes marbled murrelet and spotted owl nesting sites.

+Areas of Ecological Importance and Critical Habitat Designations:

+Species of Interest:

 Wetland Habitats